Spring peeper: Adult

 Spring peepers are nocturnal insectivores, emerging at night to feed primarily on small invertebrates, such as beetles, ants, flies, and spiders.
 They do not climb high into trees, but hunt in low vegetation.
 Spring peepers living in deep, damp forests are active hunters both day and night, whereas those found in woodland edges restrict most hunting and other activity to night.
 The spring peeper's diet involves the filtering of particles from water columns and scouring periphyton and detritus (dead, organic matter) from environmental surfaces in their habitat.

 Reproduction and lifecycle

 Brood size

 Spring peepers breed in southern areas from October to March, depending on the local temperature.
 In northern areas, they breed between March and June, when the warm rains start.
 P. crucifer typically lays around 900 eggs per clutch, but up to 1000 are possible.
+Females will lay eggs singularly or in groups of two or three.
 Egg clusters are hidden under vegetation or debris at the water base.